Thomas Bayrle

-Thomas Bayrle (born 7 November 1937 in Berlin) is a German sculptor, painter, graphic artist and video artist.
+Thomas Bayrle (born 7 November 1937) is a German sculptor, painter, graphic artist, and video artist.
 He is known as a pop artist.

 Life

-Thomas Bayrle is the son of the painter and graphic artist Alf Bayrle and the art historian Elisabeth Weiss.
+Thomas Bayrle was born on 7 November 1937 in Berlin.
+He is the son of the painter and graphic artist Alf Bayrle and the art historian Elisabeth Weiss.

 Bayrle wanted to become a textile engineer, and completed a two-year apprenticeship as a pattern designer and weaver in 1956.
 While working on Jacquard looms in Göppingen, Bayrle became inspired by the machine's rhythmic sound and the repetitive patterns of the fabric.

-From 1958 to 1961 Bayrle studied at the Werkkunstschule Offenbach.
+From 1958 to 1961, Bayrle studied at the Werkkunstschule Offenbach.
 Initially, he wanted to study commercial art, but he turned to printmaking and learned the technique of lithography and etching from Eberhard Behr.

-In 1961 he founded the Gulliver Press together with Bernhard Jäger and made a name for himself as a printer and publisher of artists' books.
+In 1961, he founded the Gulliver Press together with Bernhard Jäger and made a name for himself as a printer and publisher of artists' books.
 One of the first books by Ernst Jandl (Hosi-Anna!
 1965) appeared in the Gulliver Press – illustrated by Thomas Bayrle and Bernhard Jäger.

-In 1964 Bayrle appeared in documenta III, in 1977 in documenta 6 and in 2012 in dOCUMENTA (13) in Kassel.
+In 1964, Bayrle appeared in documenta III, in 1977 in documenta 6 and in 2012 in dOCUMENTA (13) in Kassel.

-From 1969 to 1972 Bayrle ran a creative studio with Hans Jörg Kellermann in Frankfurt's Westend, which produced three-dimensional objects as Bayrle & Kellermann – The Makers of Display, which oscillated between art and advertising, and also ran a screen printing workshop.
+From 1969 to 1972, Bayrle ran a creative studio with Hans Jörg Kellermann in Frankfurt's Westend, which produced three-dimensional objects as Bayrle & Kellermann – The Makers of Display, which oscillated between art and advertising, and also ran a screen printing workshop.
 Clients included the chocolate manufacturer Ferrero SpA, the carpet brand Enkalon, the fashion designer Pierre Cardin and the trade union bank BfG.

-From 1972-2002 Bayrle taught at the Städelschule in Frankfurt am Main.
+From 1972 to 2002, Bayrle taught at the Städelschule in Frankfurt.
 His students included Haegue Yang, Jana Euler, Tomas Saraceno, Martin Liebscher, Marko Lehanka, Georg Peez, Manfred Stumpf, Kerstin Jeckel and Stefan Müller.
 In 1995 he held a visiting professorship at Tohoku University in Japan.
 In 2002 he retired.

 Bayrle was married to the artist Helke Bayrle (1941–2022).
-Thomas Bayrle lives and works in Frankfurt am Main.
+Thomas Bayrle lives and works in Frankfurt.

 Work

 Bayrle's work is characterized by his fascination with grids and repetition.
-His subject matter includes the position of the individual within socio-political, industrail, and technological regimes.
+His subject matter includes the position of the individual within socio-political, industrial, and technological regimes.
 By reflecting on a world of goods as an accumulation of multipliable, repeatable forms and pictograms, Bayrle not only provides a commentary on society, but also refers to his own artistic means.
 Bayrle's influences include pop art, Sigmar Polke, the Frankfurt School, the post-war economic boom, and the Americanization of Frankfurt.

 Bayrle's signature style is what he calls a "superform": an image made from a composite of many repeated images.

 Bayrle was among the first German artists to produce computer-generated and animated art.

 Exhibitions

-Bayrle has had solo exhibitions in Düsseldorf, Montreal, Cologne, Graz, Frankfurt am Main, Vienna, Venice, Auckland, Berlin, Duisburg, Geneva, Karlsruhe, New York, Zurich and Austin/Texas.
+Bayrle has had solo exhibitions in Düsseldorf, Montreal, Cologne, Graz, Frankfurt, Vienna, Venice, Auckland, Berlin, Duisburg, Geneva, Karlsruhe, New York, Zürich and Austin/Texas.